Not a Member?

 Cefazolin is contraindicated in patients with cephalosporin hypersensitivity or cephamycin hypersensitivity.
 An anaphylactic response to both classes of drugs is possible.
 Cefazolin should be used cautiously in patients with hypersensitivity to penicillin.
 The structural similarity between cefazolin and penicillin means that cross-reactivity can occur.
 Penicillins can cause a variety of hypersensitivity reactions ranging from mild rash to fatal anaphylaxis.
 Patients who have experienced severe penicillin hypersensitivity should not receive cefazolin.
 Cefazolin induced an allergic reaction in 4% of patients known to have penicillin allergy.

 Cefazolin should be used with caution in patients with renal impairment or renal failure since the drug is eliminated via renal mechanisms.
-After an initial loading dose appropriate to the severity of the infection, lower doses should be employed for patients with reduced creatinine clearance; dosage adjustment recommendations are available for pediatric and adult patients (see Dosage, renal impairment).
-No overall differences in safety or effectiveness were observed between the geriatric and younger adults in clinical trials.
-However, because elderly patients are more likely to have decreased renal function, care should be taken in dose selection and it may be useful to monitor renal function.
+After an initial loading dose appropriate to the severity of the infection, lower doses should be employed for patients with reduced creatinine clearance; dosage adjustment recommendations are available for adult and pediatric patients.

 Almost all antibacterial agents have been associated with pseudomembranous colitis (antibiotic-associated colitis) which may range in severity from mild to life-threatening.
 In the colon, overgrowth of Clostridia may exist when normal flora is altered subsequent to antibacterial administration.
 The toxin produced by Clostridium difficile is a primary cause of pseudomembranous colitis.
 It is known that systemic use of antibiotics predisposes patients to development of pseudomembranous colitis.
 Consideration should be given to the diagnosis of pseudomembranous colitis in patients presenting with diarrhea following antibacterial administration.
 Systemic antibiotics should be prescribed with caution to patients with inflammatory bowel disease such as ulcerative colitis or other GI disease.
 If diarrhea develops during therapy, the drug should be discontinued.
 Following diagnosis of pseudomembranous colitis, therapeutic measures should be instituted.
 In milder cases, the colitis may respond to discontinuation of the offending agent.
 In moderate to severe cases, fluids and electrolytes, protein supplementation, and treatment with an antibacterial effective against Clostridium difficile may be warranted.
 Products inhibiting peristalsis are contraindicated in this clinical situation.
 Practitioners should be aware that antibiotic-associated colitis has been observed to occur over two months or more following discontinuation of systemic antibiotic therapy; a careful medical history should be taken.